Anubhav1603/Wuthering-Waves-Convene-URL-Extractor/Readme.md

 # Convene URL Extractor
-Automatically detects the wuthering waves game location and gets the convene data.
+Automatically detects the wuthering waves game location and gets the convene url data.

 ## Steps to execute: